 All administrative costs of the SIPA liquidation of Bernard L. Madoff Investment Securities LLC and its global recovery efforts, which make distributions to BLMIS customers with allowed claims possible, are funded by advances to the SIPA Trustee by SIPC.

-A hearing on the fifth allocation and distribution motion has been set for January 15, 2015 at 10:00 a.m. before the United States Bankruptcy Court.
-Upon approval, record holders of allowed claims as of January 15, 2015 will be eligible to receive payments from the fifth interim distribution.
-The Fifth Customer Fund Allocation and Distribution Motion can be found on the United States Bankruptcy Court’s website at http://www.nysb.uscourts.gov/; Bankr.
+A hearing on the sixth distribution motion has been set for May 28, 2015 at 10:00 a.m. before the United States Bankruptcy Court.
+Upon approval, record holders of allowed claims as of the court hearing date of May 28, 2015 will be eligible to receive payments from the sixth interim distribution.
+The Sixth Customer Fund Distribution Motion can be found on the United States Bankruptcy Court’s website at http://www.nysb.uscourts.gov/; Bankr.
 S.D.N.Y., No. 08-01789 (SMB).
-It can also be found on the SIPA Trustee’s website along with more information on overall recoveries to date, each settlement, the appeal status of a particular settlement, and on many other BLMIS liquidation issues at: www.madofftrustee.com.
+It can also be found on the SIPA Trustee’s website – www.madofftrustee.com – along with more information on overall recoveries to date, settlements and many other BLMIS liquidation issues.

 Messrs.
-Picard and Sheehan would like to thank Seanna Brown and Heather Wlodek, who worked on the fifth pro rata interim distribution and its related filings, as well as the legal firms of BakerHostetler and Windels Marx, and all of the attorneys and professionals whose work has led to the distribution.
-They would also like to thank Vineet Sehgal and his colleagues at AlixPartners, as well as Kevin Bell and his colleagues at SIPC, for their ongoing work and participation in the Madoff Recovery Initiative distributions.
+Picard and Sheehan would like to thank Seanna Brown and Heather Wlodek, who worked on the sixth pro rata interim distribution and its related filings.
+They also thank all of the attorneys and professionals of BakerHostetler and Windels Marx, Vineet Sehgal and the AlixPartners team, as well as Kevin Bell, Lauren Attard, and their colleagues at SIPC, who work tirelessly on the ongoing Madoff Recovery Initiative.